How to Apply to the D.O. Program

 UPDATING APPLICATION INFORMATION

 Please refer to AACOMAS Instructions for General & Academic Update (coursework).

-NYITCOM does not accept or update additional material(s) after you have completed your Supplemental Application.
-We consider all of the materials you have presented to us to be most relevant at the time of your application.
-Additionally, letters of intent are not required and should not be sent.
+NYITCOM does not accept updates or additional material(s) once you have submitted your Supplemental Application.
+We consider all of the materials presented to us to be most relevant at the time of your application.

 WITHDRAWING AN APPLICATION